 You can view and analyse all your past trading activity and generate a report of a specified period.

-Everything you need in one place.
-In our most advanced platform xStation 5 we’ve added even more features like trader’s statistics, which makes you even more effective.
+Everything you need is in one place.
+In our most advanced platform, xStation 5, we’ve added even more features, including trader’s statistics, which can make you even more effective.

 Test your knowledge of this lesson with our quiz:START QUIZ